Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 and added the migration to .DataAccess and updated the database. i am happy that did not got any errors in the starting..application is working good.

+1800..
+added Category.cs to .models and added migration by "add-migration AddCategoryToDb"

+1809..
+removed the migration by "Remove-Migration" and modified the category.cs and added the migration again.

+1825..
+modified ApplicationDbContext.cs..
+first remove migration and then add migration and update the database.
+.. :) application is working